promhippie/dockerhub_exporter/docs/content/usage.md

       - DOCKERHUB_EXPORTER_LOG_PRETTY=true
 {{< / highlight >}}

+If you want to provide the required secrets from a file it's also possible.
+For this use case you can write the secret to a file on any path and reference it with the following format:

+{{< highlight diff >}}
+  dockerhub_exporter:
+    image: promhippie/dockerhub-exporter:latest
+    restart: always
+    environment:
+-     - DOCKERHUB_EXPORTER_USERNAME=octocat
+-     - DOCKERHUB_EXPORTER_PASSWORD=p455w0rd
++     - DOCKERHUB_EXPORTER_USERNAME=file://path/to/secret/file/with/username
++     - DOCKERHUB_EXPORTER_PASSWORD=file://path/to/secret/file/with/password
+      - DOCKERHUB_EXPORTER_LOG_PRETTY=true
+{{< / highlight >}}

 Finally the exporter should be configured fine, let's start this stack with [docker-compose][compose], you just need to execute `docker-compose up` within the directory where you have stored the `prometheus.yml` and